Stamp Duty Explained UK (2026): Rates, Exemptions & Calculator

 Calculate your stamp duty now

-The quickest way to find out exactly what you will owe is to use our free stamp duty calculator.
-It covers standard purchases, first-time buyer relief, and additional property surcharges.
-You can also use our repayment calculator to see how SDLT affects your total borrowing costs.
+The fastest way to find your exact bill is our free stamp duty calculator.
+It handles standard purchases, first-time buyer relief and the additional property surcharge.
+Our repayment calculator then shows how SDLT feeds into your total borrowing costs.

 Useful tools